bigaidream/garden/content/autoformalization and formally verifiable AI.md

 ---
-title: Shifting Focus from LLMs to Autoformalization and Formally Verifiable AI
+title: Focusing on Autoformalization and Formally Verifiable AI
 date: 2024-12-29
 ---
 > Updated: 2025-01-03